SarahKhiu/DevOps-Project/README.md

 # DevOps-Project
 -	"Show and Tell"
 -	Used two repositories: **DevOps-Project** (this) and **Google-Cloud-Run-Git-Hub-Actions** (https://github.com/SarahKhiu/Google-Cloud-Run-Git-Hub-Actions#:~:text=SarahKhiu,Git-Hub-Actions)
+- [Thought Processes and Learnings are appended here]

 **Create a Customised GitHub Action:**
 <br>